davidjwiner/davidjwiner.github.io/index.md

 ![Me](/assets/David.jpg)

 Hi, I'm David.
-I live in San Francisco and work at Google as a Product Manager on Kotlin and Android.
+I live in San Francisco and am the cofounder of [Ciro](https://www.ciro.io), an SMB search engine for sales team.